sruon/SindenCompanion/README.md

 # Sinden Companion

+## Requirements
+- Sinden Windows 2.05beta driver
+- Firmware 1.9

+Any other combination is **untested**.

 ## Getting started
 - Download the most recent release from the release page
 - Unzip the content in the same folder as Lightgun.exe